Sendai specialty "Seri Nabe"

 Parsley roots for use in hot pot

 Due to the nature of the roots, they will have soil on them when you purchase them, so you will need to wash them off carefully.
-The black color of the roots is difficult to remove, but once you have washed away the soil, the slight black color will not affect the taste.
+The black color of the roots is difficult to remove, but once you have washed away the soil, the slight black color will not affect the taste

 Of course, the leaves and stems each have their own unique charms, so Sendai parsley hotpot is a hotpot dish that lets you enjoy three different flavors!
 It's no wonder it has swept all the Grand Prix awards!

 By the way, 80% of Sendai parsley, which is an ingredient in parsley hotpot, is produced in Natori City.
-The roots are more delicious than regular parsley, making it a brand vegetable that is perfect for parsley hotpot.
+The roots are more delicious than regular parsley, making it a brand vegetable that is perfect for parsley hotpot

-Tips for making a seri pot
+Tips for making parsley hotpot

 Japanese parsley hotpot is easy to make, but if you keep these tips in mind, it will taste even better.
 Try to keep these tips in mind when making it at home!